ctam62/user_analysis/README.md

 The payment report contains the total summed cost for each user.

 The repository includes:
-* Source code of the Instrument Usage Tracking written in R.
+* Source code of the Monthly Instrument Usage Tracking written in R.